svsahana/NewsFlow-Website/README.md

 #  NewsFlow – US News Web App

 ##  Overview
-*NewsFlow* is a responsive news website built using *ReactJS* and *NewsAPI.
-It provides the latest top headlines from various categories like **Business, Entertainment, Health, Science, Sports, and Technology* – specifically from the *United States*.
+*NewsFlow* is a responsive news website built using *ReactJS* and *NewsAPI*.
+It provides the latest top headlines from various categories like *Business, Entertainment, Health, Science, Sports, and Technology* – specifically from the *United States*.

 ---